thisisrandy/igo/README.md

 may take a few moments to come up if it has been sleeping.
 It should thereafter be responsive until there is no activity for 30 minutes, at which point it will sleep again.~~ **Heroku has discontinued their free tier.
-This project is not currently deployed anywhere, though it be again in the future.**
+This project is not currently deployed anywhere, though it may be again in the future.**

 For code details and installation, check out the [frontend](frontend/README.md) and [backend](backend/README.md).